wmarcuse/flask-url-shortener/README.rst

 Installation
 ------------

-Create a virtual environment and install teh requirements
+Create a virtual environment and install the requirements

     pip install requirements.txt